 SUPPORT ONE OF OUR INITIATIVES.
 Small donations can make a huge difference to small projects such as the "Love Your Village" project.
 For great organisations, your support is much needed but not vital.
 For the "Love Your Village" project your support IS vital and will have an immediate effect in the local community.

 Sri Lanka is one of the most beautiful countries with an incredibly rich and colourful biodiversity.
 Unfortunately most species are facing daily challenges to survive and not all are as smart as crows.

-Alarmed by the amount of rubbish that poses constant threats to wildlife, we have helped setting up a group of litter-pickers to clean Madiha, a small coastal town in southern Sri Lanka.
-The pickers are all ladies who otherwise would not have jobs.
+Alarmed by the amount of rubbish that poses constant threats to wildlife, we have helped setting up a group of litter-pickers to clean Madiha and Polhena, small coastal towns in southern Sri Lanka.
+The group is formed by 13 otherwise unemployed ladies.

 We started by teaming up with a local Dive Master, Chamlie de Silva, who has a passion for marine life and a remarkable experience diving.
 Chamlie helped many villagers back in the 2004 tsunami and cares for his community.

-After an inspiring moment in 2015 following a dive with Chamlie in the Pigeon Island northeast Sri Lanka, we funded the purchase of a small second-hand boat to help Chamlie in his diving-centre business back in the south and simultaneously help picking the rubbish that is floating out of the team's reach.
-We also funded the last refitting works in his guest-house to help boost his business and in return Chamlie has committed to coordinate our Clean Madiha program and secured a land for storage and selection of rubbish.
+We funded the purchase of a small second-hand boat to help Chamlie in his diving-centre business back in the south and simultaneously help picking the rubbish that is floating out of the team's reach.
+We also funded the last refitting works in his guest-house to help boost his business and in return Chamlie has committed to coordinate our LoveYourVillage program and secured a land for storage and selection of rubbish.

-We are sponsoring the program, sending funds every month to pay these ladies a small salary and to help sustain the initiative.
-But we need more help to reach neighbouring communities, specially communities this close to the last rainforests in the island.
+We are sponsoring the initiative but we need more help and volunteers to reach neighbouring communities, specially communities close to the last rainforests in the island.
 We need to get more people involved and you can help too!
+Here is how:

 Friends of Sri Lankan Art